The mixing conjecture under GRH: Abstract

 \section{Abstract}

-We prove the Mixing Conjecture of Michel--Venkatesh for the class group action on Heegner points of large discriminant on compact arithmetic surfaces attached to maximal orders in rational quaternion algebras.
-The proof is conditional on the Generalized Riemann Hypothesis, and when the division algebra is indefinite we furthermore assume the Ramanujan conjecture.
-Our methods, which provide an effective rate, are based on the spectral theory of automorphic forms and their $L$-functions, as well as techniques in classical analytic number theory.
+We prove the mixing conjecture of Michel--Venkatesh for the class group action on Heegner points of large discriminant on compact arithmetic surfaces attached to maximal orders in rational quaternion algebras.
+The proof is conditional on the generalized Riemann hypothesis, and, when the division algebra is indefinite, we furthermore assume the Ramanujan conjecture.
+We establish the mixing conjecture for the discrete spectrum of the modular surface as well, under the same conditions.
+Our methods, which provide an effective rate, are based on the spectral theory of automorphic forms and their $L$-functions, together with sieve methods and multiplicative functions.